Garmin Fishfinder vs. Competitors: Why Garmin Dominates Sonar Technology for Anglers

 Price Range$150–$4,000+$150–$4,500$200–$4,000+

-Verdict: Garmin leads in simplicity and sonar-to-GPS integration, while Humminbird excels in contour mapping and Lowrance shines in customizability.
+Verdict: Garmin excels in simplicity and sonar-to-GPS integration, while Humminbird takes the lead in contour mapping, and Lowrance offers customizable options.

 2. Sonar Imaging Comparison: Real-World Image Clarity